Was the community consulted on the concept proposal?

 Will there be a play area in the park?

-Our initial design for the park incorporates formal and informal play opportunities, providing for all ages and abilities.
+Our design incorporates formal and informal play opportunities, providing for all ages and abilities.
 The formal play spaces include play equipment for younger and older children and the informal play areas include nature play areas, a discovery trail and an amphitheatre.
 These will be considered and refined in consultation with The Hills Shire Council.

 Will the play areas be shaded?

-Our initial design for the park includes formal play areas with shade structures and informal play spaces will be located within the shade of tree canopies.
+Our design includes formal play areas with shade structures and informal play spaces will be located within the shade of tree canopies.
 These will be considered and refined in consultation with The Hills Shire Council.

 Will the park include barbeques?